andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

         region_name=AWS_REGION
     )
 ```

-When the agent initializes, the session manager automatically loads previous messages from memory.
-When the conversation ends, new messages are persisted.
-The user can close their laptop, come back hours later, and pick up right where they left off.
+In this case we are using Strands session manager functionality which takes care of automatically loading previous messages from memory.
+New messages are added to the context as they are happening.
+With this the user can close their laptop, come back hours later, and pick up right where they left off.

 The memory is scoped by session ID and actor ID (user), so each user's conversations are isolated and private.